How to Apply

 All international students are required to submit the TOEFL (minimum score: 100 iBT) or IELTS (minimum score: 7.5).

-Note: Starting with Fall 2020 admissions, the MAAS program will not require the GRE.
+Note: For those applying for Fall 2020 admission to the program, the MAAS program will not require the GRE.

 - For Scholarship Consideration: January 15